zylzjucn/Notes/Sequence Models.md

 > The cat, which ... , was full.

-> The cans, which ... , were full.
+> The cats, which ... , were full.

 while generating 'was' or 'were', the model needs to remember the far earlier nouns, 'cat' and 'cats', which is difficult.